OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 ### Loading
 Various libraries exist to load picture paths as a vector of pixels.
-The dataset gotten is then loaded
+The images will be directly loaded using Tensorflow.